urosherman/urosherman.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Updated version [Who Gets Jobs Matters: Monetary Policy and the Labour Market in HANK and SAM](/assets/pdf/HANK_SAM_June2023.pdf), with M. Lozej, is now ECB Working Paper!
+[Who Gets Jobs Matters: Monetary Policy and the Labour Market in HANK and SAM](/assets/pdf/HANK_SAM_June2023.pdf), with M. Lozej, is now an _ECB Working Paper_!